Get a Head Start on a Beautiful Smile

 Getting your child in for early treatment can make all the difference in the amount of treatment they will need later on.
 As is so often the case with dental or medical issues, an ounce of prevention is worth a pound of cure!

-If your child has a dental issue, please contact us by setting up a free consultation at our Windcrest or Bandera office.
+If your child has a dental issue, please contact us by setting up a free consultation at our Windcrest or San Antonio office.

 Dr. Vo can talk to you about your child's orthodontic options and develop a treatment plan customized to your child's needs.